MaPePeR/MinecraftExternalModloader/README.md

 on Windows 7.

-**file:/C:/Users/<em>YourName</em>/AppData/Roaming/.minecraft/mod/** being folder the mods will get loaded from.
-The Inner-Program will allow you to specify multiple URLs to load Mods from.
+**file:/C:/Users/<em>YourName</em>/AppData/Roaming/.minecraft/mod/** is the folder the mods will get loaded from.
+The Inner-Program will allow you to specify multiple URLs.
+Even http links to jar files might be possible but are not recommended.
 You can now create your personal batch/bash-Script to launch your mods.
 This will skip the first step of the Minecraft-Launching